-The Advanced Premium Tax Credit is part of the "Affordable Care Act," The government subsidizes a portion of your insurance premiums.
-To get this tax credit, you need to apply for the insurance through the government-established "marketplaces" aks exchange.
+The Advanced Premium Tax Credit is part of the "Affordable Care Act," where the government subsidizes a portion of your insurance premiums.
+To get this tax credit, you need to apply for the insurance through the government-established "marketplaces" aka exchange.
 The marketplaces are administered by either your state or the federal government, depending on each state.
 In New York, you can apply here.

 For 2020 tax filing, the IRS suspended the requirement that taxpayers increase their tax liability by all or a portion of their excess advance payments of the premium tax credit.

 The 1095-A form provides information about your insurance policy, your premiums, any government subsidies, and the people in your household covered by the policy.
 This information is needed for you to complete your income tax filing, adjust any tax credit payments and claim any premium tax credits that may be due or are required to be paid back if too much advance premium tax credit was received during the year.

 Where can I get a copy of the 1095-A?